On Losing Keys

 This is exemplary of one of the finest aspects of Steiner’s thinking: an emphasis on interconnectedness.
 When studying systems, he breaks them apart, just as most Western thinkers do; but he also searches for connections inside and outside the system, to model all the influences on the system, internal and external.
 For example, in his classic work on beekeeping, he devotes considerable thought to the effect of the rotation of the sun on the bee life cycle.
 You can see this kind of thinking everywhere evident in the two largest offshoots of Steiner’s influence: biodynamic agriculture and Waldorf education.

 So try it.
-And — as in all areas of life — if you attack the problem, rather than the symptom, you may reap unexpected rewards.
+And — as in all areas of life — if you attack the problem at its spiritual source, rather than the physical symptoms, you may reap unexpected rewards.

 Leave a Reply